KacperGottel/airlines/README.md

 <h3>Installation</h3>
-airlines is written with Spring Boot.
+airlines is written with Spring Boot with front in https://startbootstrap.com/ theme.
 To run:

 compile it with maven and execute jar file add your username and password for database in application.properties<br>